Glossary

 Size and Space

-If a creature is a size 1, their size value includes the letter T, S, M, or L, abbreviations of tiny, small, medium, and large respectively.
-This letter indicates the difference between tiny pixies, small polders, medium humans, and large hakaan, each of which occupy of a space 1 square in combat.
+If a creature is a size 1, their size value includes the letter T, S, M, or L, abbreviations of tiny, small, medium, and lzarge respectively.
+Since the minimal amount of space a creature can take up during combat is 1, this letter indicates the difference between tiny pixies, small polders, medium humans, and large hakaan, each of which occupy of a space 1 square in combat.

 Objects can also have a size rating.
 If an object has an O (an abbreviation for oblong) next to its size, it indicates that the object’s size isn’t the number of squares the object occupies, but rather it’s relative mass and weight to a creature of equivalent size.
 If an ability or feature allows you to interact with objects of a certain size that rule includes all objects of that size, oblong or otherwise.